ritaturk/xenko-docs/manual/getting-started/create-project.md

  2. Select the sample you'd like your project to be based on.

-	The following is image displays selecting a game sample in **New/open project** window.

    ![New/open project samples](media/create-project-new-open-project-samples.png)

     _New/open project window - samples_

-	>**Note:** As an example, a JumpyJet Sample is selected.
-The right panel of the window displays a summary of the game selected and a preview of the game.
+	>**Note:** As an example, the JumpyJet Sample is selected.
+The right panel of the window displays a description of the game selected and a preview of the game.
  3. Click **Select**.

     The **Select Platforms** window opens.